 Theology at Aberdeen focuses on the study of the Christian faith and tradition in the context of its history, institutions and its role today.
-Whether you have a personal, vocational or intellectual interest in learning more about the Christian faith, or want to explore the world's major religions, Aberdeen is the place for you.
-You will gain accreditation with the Church of Scotland and great transferable skills which open a wide range of career options, in addition to ministry.
+Whether you have a personal, vocational, or intellectual interest in learning more about the Christian faith, Aberdeen is the place for you.

 You will explore the history of the church, Old and New Testaments, practical theology, and theological ethics, and choose from a vast array of courses including Biblical languages, the history of the Church in the West, the Reformation in Scotland, classical and contemporary Christian doctrine, the role of religion in ethical and political debates, and religious aspects of disability.